Skip to content

 Capitalization

-Recognition of expenses is delayed by recording the expense as a long-term asset and then released over its useful life.
+Recognition of expenses is delayed by recording the expense as a long-term asset and then depreciated or amortized systematically over its useful life.

 CARES Act